 A cup of freshly brewed Tea is a way to heal us in times of shock, exhilarate us when we celebrate, soothe us during long days of hard work or mental strain and is always a welcome pause from our routine.
-Whether it is a quick Tea break or an elaborate High Tea, I can’t think of a more wonderful beverage (apart from champagne) that is simultaneously soothing and stimulating, relaxing yet invigorating as a cup of piping hot Tea.
+Whether it is a quick Tea break or an elaborate High Tea, I can’t think of a more wonderful beverage (apart from champagne) that is simultaneously soothing, and stimulating, relaxing yet invigorating as a cup of piping hot Tea.

-Tea rituals have evolved since the formality of the Japanese Tea ceremony or the elaborate drawing rooms of Edwardian and Victorian England to a more relaxed style today.
+Tea rituals have evolved from the formality of the Japanese Tea ceremony or the elaborate drawing rooms of Edwardian and Victorian England to a more relaxed style today.
 If we take certain aspects of these traditions into our lives we can enjoy the best of both worlds.
 The ritual of a precise, mindful preparation of Tea or our own simple rituals of Tea in our daily lives to lavish Afternoon Teas and High Tea as celebratory events.
 Tea is a chance to connect to the present and appreciate the company of others or enjoy the solitude of being alone.

 All content Di Baker 2019

-Images WikiMedia and Unsplash
+Images Di Baker, Wiki Media and Unsplash